mhnd6/RelationalDBSolution/README.md

 # RelationalDBSolution

-A Project about storing contacs informations in SQL Server and SQLite.
+A Project about storing contacs informations in three diffrent rational databeses; SQL Server and SQLite and MySql.

 ## Languages and Tools
 - C#